 - Price is only one factor to consider when buying stock.

 Buy Stocks Low

 You could make an argument that, in the absence of other information, a selection from the 52-week low list makes as good of a guess as any.
 The company you randomly pick off the 52-week low list may be a great bargain—beaten up by an unappreciative market or caught in some regulatory squeeze that was about to end.

-As a gamble, you could argue that a “bottomed out” company was more likely to go up that a company at the top was to continue its upward momentum.
+As a gamble, you could argue that a “bottomed out” company is more likely to go up and that a company at a high point cannot continue its upward momentum.

-This is a better guess than buying the stock off the 52-week low since there is nothing to suggest a stock in the dumpster is going to ever come out.
+This is a better guess than buying the stock off the 52-week low, since there is nothing to ensure that a stock in the dumpster is going to ever come out.

 Buy a Winner

-Winners, especially in a down market, may be harder to find, but it’s easy to start your search at the top and eliminate any stocks that are there by fluke.
+Winners, especially in a down economic market, may be harder to find, but it’s easy to start your search at the top and eliminate any stocks that are there as a fluke.
 There is no rule that says a stock at its 52-week high can’t keep rising.